babashka/fs/API.md

 (parent f)
 ```

-Returns parent of f, is it exists.
+Returns parent of f.
 Akin to `dirname` in bash.
 <p><sub><a href="https://github.com/babashka/fs/blob/master/src/babashka/fs.cljc#L593-L596">Source</a></sub></p>

 ## <a name="babashka.fs/path">`path`</a><a name="babashka.fs/path"></a>